samwise41/training/Weekly_Coaching_Prompt.md

 # **Coaching Prompt**

 I have a training plan location in this github location.
-Can you review this file thoroughly, **specifically cross-referencing `COACH_BRIEFING.md`, garmin_health.md and `MASTER_TRAINING_DATABASE.md`**.
+Can you review this file thoroughly, **specifically cross-referencing the following sources

+ `coaching_view.json`, garmin_health.md and `trainjn_log.md`**.
 Please generate my training for the next week?

 Please generate a raw markdown text of next week's schedule.
 Please provide evidence that you followed the Weekly Generator Checklist SOP.
 If I forget to attach the GitHub repo, please remind me before spinning your wheels.